 “Old wine, new labels.”
 When it comes to the alt-right, that’s the phrase that comes to mind for Dr. Barbara Perry.
 A hate crime researcher for almost 20 years, she’s found little difference in the views held by right-wing extremists active in Canada now and those of years past.

 With white nationalist rallies and hate-motivated violence appearing to run rampant in the U.S., the existence of hate groups in Canada may come as news to some.

 National hate crime data from both countries are on par.
-The latest Statistics Canada hate crime report reveals an overall rise by five percent from the previous year.
+A 2015 Statistics Canada hate crime report reveals an overall rise by five percent from the previous year.
 The 2016 FBI report on hate crimes finds that reports also rose by five percent.
 Almost 60 percent of these crimes were racially motivated.

 It’s Perry’s opinion that the explicit dismissal of hate-based violence in Canada is a case of national denial.
 “It's embedded in our psyche, I think, that we are the best example of the success of multiculturalism.
 There's still failure or unwillingness to acknowledge our flaws, the chinks in our armour,” Perry says.